 Apply To The FAFSA »

-We recommend that all students complete the FAFSA regardless of family income.
+If possible, we recommend that students complete the FAFSA regardless of family income.
 Some institutional scholarships do not take financial need into consideration but utilize the FAFSA form as their scholarship application.
 Keep reading to learn about Institutional Scholarships.

 California State Aid

-The mission of the California Student Aid Commission is to ensure that “education beyond high school is financially accessible to all Californians”.
+The mission of the California Student Aid Commission (CSAC) is to ensure that “education beyond high school is financially accessible to all Californians”.
 Funding is available through the state for California residents or AB 540 eligible attending college in California.
-These grants are available from January 1 with a deadline of March 2.

 Learn More »